Create a Curve Number Raster File from Infiltration Layer in RAS Mapper

 Figure 7

-The infiltration layer created above can be exported as a raster file (Figure 8).
+The infiltration layer created above can be exported as a raster file in RAS Mapper (Figure 8).
+Use HEC-RAS V6.1 to complete the exporting because it appears the HEC-RAS V6.4 or V6.5 does not support this function.

 Figure 8